Switchback Experiments under Geometric Mixing: Introduction

 We first consider the behavior of a standard switchback experiment, i.e., one that toggles a binary treatment at selected time points and then estimates the treatment effect by taking the difference of the average outcome in periods where treatment is on and the average outcome when treatment is off.
 Under our model, we show that this standard switchback is severely affected by carryover bias: Given a single time series observed for $T$ time periods, the error of the standard switchback cannot be made to decay faster than $1/\sqrt[3]{T}$.
 This is markedly slower than the $1/\sqrt{T}$ rate of convergence one could have achieved with $T$ time periods and no carryovers.

 We also find, however, that judicious use of burn-in periods each time the treatment assignment is switched can alleviate this issue.
 Specifically, we consider a switchback design that, given a pre-specified burn-in time $b$, throws out all observations that are within $b$ time periods of the last treatment switch.
-We then show that, using this design, we can estimate the global treatment for non-burn-in periods with errors decaying as $\sqrt{\log(T)/T}$.
-In numerical experiments, we also find that the use of burn-in periods considerably helps improve the behavior of switchback under our Markovian model for carryover effects.
+We then show that, using this design, we can estimate the global treatment effect for non-burn-in periods with errors decaying as $\sqrt{\log(T)/T}$ with a simple difference-in-means estimator.
+Furthermore, we propose a bias-corrected, weighted estimator that can use data from a switchback experiment to estimate the global treatment effect across the entire experiment with errors also decaying as $\sqrt{\log(T)/T}$.

+We provide central limit theorems for both estimators that remain valid in non-stationary environments.
+Finally, in numerical experiments, we also find that---as expected---the use of burn-in periods considerably helps improve the behavior of switchbacks under our Markovian model for carryover effects.